 AUTO_DEVOPS_BUILD_IMAGE_FORWARDED_CI_VARIABLES CI/CD variable.

-list.
 For example, to forward the variables

-When using Buildpacks, the forwarded variables are available automatically as environment variables.
+If you use buildpacks, the forwarded variables are available automatically as environment variables.

 # syntax = docker/dockerfile:experimental

 To make secrets available in any

 RUN $COMMANDin the